JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2021-03-23-a-letter-to-my-younger-self.md

 - In the same way, learn to provide alternative paths.
 Saying no might save you from burnout, but maybe you can help to reprioritize and provide a shortcut or a more desirable way to achieve the same or similar goals.
 - Be communicative.
 Rancor and isolation can’t lead to anything good.
 Don’t hide your feelings.
 If you’re not happy about something, tell your lead / manager / whatever, and keep telling her/him on every 1on1 if it is not addressed.
 - Be positive and productive when reviewing code.
 Think on being unlocker rather than blocker.
 It doesn't make any sense to block progress because of a variable name.
 Leave a suggestion, approve.
+- Leverage one of the biggest advantages we have in our profession: interact and learn from people from other countries and cultures.

 And for sure I'm forgetting a ton of things.
 I'll probably keep adding more.